These guides are AI-generated educational summaries — not legal or medical advice.

 Not reporting organic changes separately from pain

-Why: The maximum neuritis rating (severe incomplete paralysis level) requires organic changes: loss of reflexes, muscle atrophy, sensory disturbances, AND constant pain per 38 CFR 4.123.
+The maximum neuritis rating (severe incomplete paralysis level) requires organic changes: loss of reflexes, muscle atrophy, sensory disturbances, AND constant pain per 38 CFR 4.123.
 If you do not report each of these components, the examiner cannot document them.

-Do this instead: Separately and explicitly report: (1) absent or reduced gag reflex as observed by providers, (2) any documented muscle atrophy, (3) all types of sensory disturbances with locations, and (4) the constant versus episodic nature of your pain.
+Instead: Separately and explicitly report: (1) absent or reduced gag reflex as observed by providers, (2) any documented muscle atrophy, (3) all types of sensory disturbances with locations, and (4) the constant versus episodic nature of your pain.
 Bring records showing these findings if they have been previously documented.

 Impact: Determines whether rating reaches severe incomplete paralysis (40%) versus moderate (20%)